 But back to Orozco.
-In addition to the very simplified language of certain figures [most notably the cartoonish unknown soldier in "Modern Human Sacrifice," which actually is sort of funny in a bleak way] the muralist’s message–quite didactic despite intimations of ambiguity here and there–strikes me as a sort of defiant tagging, and feels quite a bit like an editorial cartoon painted on wet plaster, or high cultural graffiti.
+In addition to the very simplified language of certain figures [most notably the cartoonish unknown soldier in "Modern Human Sacrifice," which actually is sort of funny in a bleak way] the muralist's message--quite didactic despite intimations of ambiguity here and there--strikes me as a sort of defiant tagging, and feels quite a bit like an editorial cartoon painted on wet plaster, a high cultural graffito.

 The Anglo-Americans are mindless robots, Depression-era Stepford people playacting at communal exchange.
-The revolutionary Zapatitesque figure is flanked but not deterred by (literally) money-sucking capitalists and bloodthirsty generals.
-And best of all, a panel of ghoulish professors in academic regalia–quite reminiscent of those bug-skulled noseless quasi-Asian merchant guys in the execrable Star Wars prequels–preside over an apparent abortion of a skeletal fetus from an equally dead parent.
+The revolutionary Zapatitesque figure is flanked but undeterred by literally money-sucking capitalists and bloodthirsty generals.
+And best of all, a panel of ghoulish professors in academic regalia--quite reminiscent of those bug-skulled noseless quasi-Asian merchant guys in the Star Wars prequels--preside over an apparent abortion of a skeletal fetus from an equally dead parent.
 Kind of like Pirates of the Caribbean Go to College!

 The catalogue available onsite (free of charge, published 2007, a very nice publication) includes an essay by Mary Coffey, an assistant professor of Art History at Dartmouth who writes,